Grants & Funding Opportunities

 The MMRF is committed to advancing research and improving outcomes by ensuring that the investigators and care teams serving myeloma patients reflect the diversity of the patients themselves.
 The MMRF Scholars Program supports the career development of promising clinical and laboratory researchers who have meaningful connections to the communities most impacted by multiple myeloma.

-Applicants must hold a PhD, MD, or equivalent degree—or are planning to defend their PhD within 12 months of the application date—and they may not hold a title higher than assistant professor or equivalent at a U.S. institution at the time of the award.
+Applicants must hold a PhD, MD, or equivalent degree—or are planning to defend their PhD within 12 months of the application date—and may not hold a title higher than assistant professor or equivalent at a U.S. institution at the time of the award.
 Applicants must propose a clinical, translational, or basic science project relevant to multiple myeloma.
-The Scholars Program will provide up to $400,0000 of financial support over four years to successful applicants.
-The MMRF Scholars Program is supported by Pfizer and GSK.
+The Scholars Program will provide up to $400,000 of financial support over four years ($100,000/year) to successful applicants.
+Black/African American applicants with a strong interest in the multiple myeloma patient population are strongly encouraged to apply.

 MMRF Research Fellowship Program